stanley355/murphurl/README.md

 Request (all required): {
   origin_url (String): https://... ,
   hashed_url (String): "",
-  custom_url (String): https://... , (If you don't want to have any custom URL just put "" ) }
+  custom_url (String): "any custom string", (If you don't want to have any custom URL just put "" ) }

 * Will return response with similar body